maltekrupa/telego/Readme.md

 A - yet - not so powerfull library to work with Telegram bots in Golang.

+*THIS PROJECT IS DISCONTINUED BECAUSE I STARTED USING [tucnak/telebot](https://github.com/tucnak/telebot).*

 ## Installation

 `go get github.com/temal-/telego`